 Measuring the amount of microplastics in our oceans is the first step toward addressing the many problems that scientists believe these miniscule pieces may be causing to the environment and human health.
 These tiny plastic particles, between one micrometer and one millimeter in diameter, are often saturated with toxins, giving them destructive potential not only to pollute the water and land, but also to work their way up the food chain.

-Read more about their current and future efforts to help address the microplastics problem in the interview below.
+Read more about his efforts to help address the microplastics problem in the interview below.

 Q: How did you become involved in this project?

 I’ve worked on a few different sensor systems here at Draper, including several microfluidic systems, so I was aware of advanced tools that could be useful for real-time measurement of microplastics in the field.
 From my experiences working with cross-disciplinary teams to rapidly develop sensor systems, I saw an opportunity to make an impact on an emerging problem.

 Q: What makes Draper a good fit to tackle the microplastics problem?

 Draper has deep experience developing sensors for reliable operation in very challenging environments and for detecting very faint signals amid severe noise.
 For example, we’ve developed several microfluidics platforms to manipulate and measure the properties of individual cells for biological applications, and this experience can be leveraged for sensing microplastic particles.
 Our staff also has strong competencies in engineering disciplines such as optics, electronics and mechanical engineering, which complement our microfluidic experience and will be called upon to engineer a robust sensing system for field use.

 Q: What's the problem with current methods for collecting microplastics data?